-In light of my strict budgeting views, it may seem a surprise that I think budgeting some frivolous spending is a necessity.
-However, a budget for fun is a key component in any well thought out plan.
+In light of my strict budgeting views, it may seem surprising that I think budgeting for fun is a necessity.
+However, fun is a critical component in any well-thought-out plan.

 Budgeting Goals Must Be Attainable

 The key is to cut yourself some slack.
-At the beginning of the month, decide how much money you are comfortable with adding to the budget.
+This slack comes in the form of money that can be spent guilt-free.
+At the beginning of the month, decide how much money you are comfortable budgeting for guilt-free spending.
 It could be as little as $20.
 I use $50.
-As the month progresses, that extra money can pay for a nicer meal when cooking at home just wont do.
-It can be a couple drinks at the bar with friends, or a trip to the movies.
-It is the opportunity to have fun that a strict budget would never allow.
+As the month progresses, that extra money can pay for a take-out meal when cooking at home sounds exhausting.
+It can be a bottle of wine or a movie.
+That money can be spent on any luxury or impulse purchase.
+It is the opportunity to have the fun that a strict budget would never allow.

-If you try to keep a super strict budget, odds are you will fail.
+If you try to maintain a super strict budget, odds are you will fail.
 You may keep it going for a while, but it will eventually fail.
-The question then becomes, do you go back to your budget, or does the budgeting stop?
-A not quite bare bones budget is way better than an abandoned budget.
-Having some money set aside for fun allows our goals to be more attainable and it helps us continue budgeting year after year.
+The question then becomes, do you go back to your unsustainable budget or just give up on budgeting altogether?
+A not quite bare-bones budget is way better than an abandoned budget.
+Having some money set aside for fun allows our goals to be more attainable and helps us sustain our budget long-term.

-If you are like me, from time to time you feel guilty about your spending.
-On one hand, this is a very good thing.
-It means the budget is important to us and that we are keeping it in mind.
+If you are like me, you feel guilty about your spending from time to time.
+On the one hand, this can be a positive sign.
+It means the budget is important to us, and we are mindful of it in our daily lives.
 It means that we are working hard towards freedom from our debt.
-On the other hand, this is bad thing.
+On the other hand, this can be a negative.
 We can’t feel bad about enjoying life.
-Paying off student loans are important, but so is not being miserable.
+Prioritizing financial responsibility is important, but so is not being miserable.

 If you set aside some money each month to spend on whatever you want, you won’t have to feel guilty when you spend it.
-Reserve the guilt for fighting the impulse to buy a new car or other large unnecessary purchase.
-Make your budget a healthy habit, not a source of self loathing.
+Make your budget a healthy habit, not a source of self-loathing.

 Reward Yourself for Keeping Your Budget